butcherpete/magpie/_sources/glossary/glossary.rst.txt

   Sublime Text
     Sublime Text is a sophisticated text editor for code, markup and prose.
 You'll love the slick user interface, extraordinary features and amazing performance.

+  template
+    Sphinx supports changing the appearance of its HTML output via themes.
+A theme is a collection of HTML templates, stylesheet(s) and other static files.
+Additionally, it has a configuration file which specifies from which theme to inherit, which highlighting style to use, and what options exist for customizing the theme’s look and feel.

+  theme
+    Sphinx supports changing the appearance of its HTML output via themes.
+A theme is a collection of HTML templates, stylesheet(s) and other static files.
+Additionally, it has a configuration file which specifies from which theme to inherit, which highlighting style to use, and what options exist for customizing the theme’s look and feel.